ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 If that assertion is accepted by gateway G2, it must in return transmit a signed receipt to gateway G1 that it has created (minted) a temporary asset in destination network (NW2).

-The Stage-3 flows commits gateways G1 and G2 to the burn and mint in Stage-2.
-The sender gateway G1 must make the lock on the asset in origin network NW1 to be permanent (burn).
+The Stage-3 flows commit gateways G1 and G2 to the burn and mint in Stage-2.
+The sender gateway G1 must make the lock on the asset in the origin network NW1 to be permanent (burn).
 The receiver gateway G2 must assign (mint) the asset in the destination network NW2 to the correct beneficiary.

 The reader is directed to {{ARCH}} for further discussion of this model.